 - Log into the database you’re using (most providers will give you access to your database via phpMyAdmin).

 - Verify which database you need to use (if you have multiple databases).
-You can do this by going back to FileZilla, find your config file (This will vary depending on the CMS you are using) for Wordpress as an example you’ll need the wp-config file in your root folder, right click to ‘view/edit’.
+You can do this by going back to FileZilla and finding your config file (this will vary depending on the CMS you are using).
+For WordPress as an example you’ll need the wp-config file in your root folder, which you should right click to ‘view/edit’.
 You can open it in Notepad to find your database name.

 - Find your database name from the List of Current Databases and click the ‘Export’ tab at the top.